astroandes/tololo-lya-fit/paper/referee.md

 C- MINOR COMMENTS/DETAILS (in order of appearance):

-22) Page 3, last paragraph of Sec.
-3.2: what is theta and how is it defined?
-This information is provided later in the text, but it's better to give it here first.

 23) Figure 2: in the figure's caption, it would be good to explicitly state what these parameters are.
 Also, why are the chi^2 values rescaled by 1000 and not by the number of degrees of freedom (one